About Us

 As a teacher Holly worked as a lecturer in performing arts, developing and teaching an inclusive performing arts program for visually impaired and disabled students.
 Holly continues to work as a freelance teacher and facilitator.

-Holly is currently working with the Velcro Collective to create inclusive outdoor experiences in nature for visually impaired and sighted children and their families.
+Holly is currently working with Hook & Loop Collective to create inclusive outdoor experiences in nature for visually impaired and sighted children and their families.

 Marie-louise flexen